autosoft-dev/code-bert/README.md

 ## 🏆 code-bert output

-Given a function body `f` as a string of code tokens (including special tokens such as `indent` and `dedent`) and a doc string `d` as a string of Natual Language tokens.
-Predict whether `f` and `d` are assciated or not (meaning, whether they represent the same concept or not)
+Given a function `f` and a doc string `d` a code-bert predicts whether `f` and `d` are matching or not (meaning, whether they represent the same concept or not)

- It will produce a report like the following -

-`run_pipeline  -r test_files`
+A report lists out all the functions where docsting does not matchn as follow:

 ```
  ======== Analysing test_files/inner_dir/test_code_get.py =========